Income Inequality

 Inequality and Democratic Responsiveness

-Concentration of wealth is a major cause of our difficulties and as it increased, which it undoubtedly has, we become less able to deal with our problems: Demand weakens, volatility increases, large amounts of money game the system, government becomes dysfunctional because it is hooked on campaign money.
+Concentration of wealth is a major cause of our difficulties and as it increased, which it undoubtedly has, we become less able to deal with our problems: Demand weakens, social mobility disappears, market volatility increases, large amounts of money game the system, government becomes dysfunctional because it is hooked on campaign money.
 Democracy withers away.
 Plutocracy rules.
+With Citizen's United, corruption is assured.

 Large disparities in income are bad for democracy, bad for the general welfare, bad for the economy.
-They lead to social pathologies, inequity in the Courts, destroy domestic tranquility, suppress economic activity, and because we have ignored it, we are experiencing yet another economic collapse.
+They lead to social pathologies, inequity in the Courts, destroy domestic tranquility, suppress economic activity, and because we have ignored it, we experienced yet another economic collapse.

 Republicans ignore this problem because they are on the wealthy side of the class struggle.
-The result of all this inequality is financial collapse, in which everyone is a loser.
+Their religious hypocrisy is on full display with their harsh policies for the poor.
+(See the Ryan budget.)
+The end result of relentless concentration is extreme inequality followed by financial collapse, in which everyone is a loser.

-There is a relatively simple way damp down obscene compensation, to pay our bills (which we are not), to reduce inequality and to keep up our infrastructure, and that is to re-implement a stiff graduated income tax.
+There is a relatively simple way damp down obscene compensation, to pay our bills (which we are not), to reduce inequality and to keep up our infrastructure, and that is to restore a stiff graduated income tax.
 Continue the estate tax to be sure that we do not create an aristocracy, and to break up extreme concentrations of wealth with a renewal of anti-trust oversight.
-Anti-trust should preserve competition.
+Anti-trust should preserve competition where it can.

 The Constitution has an inherent warning about concentrated power, but it has little to say about private power.
 Anti-trust efforts faded away.
 We are seeing media that is too concentrated, banks that should be broken up, insurance companies that can kill health care reforms, oil companies that successfully deny climate change.
 We have allowed the military to become too large and it now threatens our civil liberties.
 You no longer have fourth or sixth amendment rights.
 When corporations run government, that is the very definition of fascism.
 Do we not have that ?